my-cumbria-logo, my-cumbria-logo Toggle navigation

 See the Student Support Fund page for more information.

-New - Student Money Matters Magazine
+• Money Matters Magazine

 • Contact Us

-Contact the Money Advice Service
+Contact the Money Advice Service through the Student Enquiry Point.

 Other useful contacts:

-Student Finance Department (University of Cumbria)
+University of Cumbria Student Finance Department

 Edit page